Bảo Đại: Education in France

-Ascending throne
+Ascension to the throne

-On November 6, 1925, Emperor Khải Định died and prince Vinh Thuy returned to Vietnam to attend the funeral.
-On 8 January 1926, Vinh Thuy took the enthronement ceremony and became the 13th emperor of Nguyễn dynasty at 12 years old and took the era name Bảo Đại ("Protector of Grandeur" or "Keeper of Greatness").
-He did not yet rule the country directly but through his appointed regent " Tôn Thất Hân" while returning to France to continue his study in March of the same year.
+On November 6, 1925, Emperor Khải Định died and Prince Vinh Thuy returned to Vietnam to attend the funeral.
+On 8 January 1926, Vinh Thuy performed the enthronement ceremony and became the 13th emperor of Nguyễn dynasty at 12 years old and took the era name Bảo Đại ("Protector of Grandeur" or "Keeper of Greatness").
+He did not yet rule the country directly but through his appointed regent, "Tôn Thất Hân," while returning to France to continue his studies in March of the same year.